rbxrootx/Roblox-Studio-CustomTheme-Patcher/README.md

 # Roblox Studio CustomTheme Patcher (DEPRECATED)

 **NOTE: This tool has been deprecated in favor of the new tool called StudioManager.
-StudioManager is re-written in Electron to provide a better UI and flexibility. **
+StudioManager is re-written to provide a better UI and flexibility. **

 Enables the loading of custom themes into Roblox Studio.